svelteuidev/svelteui/apps/docs/src/pages/core/input.md

 ## Headless variant

-If you want to add your own styles to input it's better to start from scratch rather than overriding SvelteUI styles, use special `headless` variant which does not include any SvelteUI styles but still supports all other features: icon, right section, etc.:
+If you want to add your own styles to Input, it's better to start from scratch rather than overriding SvelteUI styles.
+Use special `headless` variant which does not include any SvelteUI styles but still supports all other features: icon, right section, etc.:

 <Demo demo={InputDemos.headless} />